INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 1 row in set (0.00 sec)

 ### ***View 4***
-Find best model in each category with lowest logloss, mean class error
+Show the best model in each category with corresponding lowest logloss, mean class error
 ```mysql
 create view logloss AS
 select distinct models.model_category,